-It’s very common to run out of paint while finishing a wooden surface.
-If you have some leftover metal paint, you may be wondering if you can use metal paint on wood?
-Here is the answer to that.
+It’s common to run out of paint while finishing a wooden surface.
+So, can you use metal paint on wood?

-You can use metal paint on wooden surfaces to give the wooden surface increased durability.
-But the wooden surface has to be dry and primed before applying the metal paint.
+You can use metal paint on wood, but the wooden surface must be dry, cleaned, and primed before applying metal paint.

 1. Clean The Wooden Surface